Throughout our 130 year history, our Boards of Directors have featured leaders in business, law – and government. Some a mix of all three.

 Sir Robert Gordon Menzies was Australia’s longest serving Prime Minister.
 He held the office twice, from 1939 to 1941 and from 1949 to 1966.
 Born at Jeparit, Victoria in 1894, he was appointed as a King’s Counsel in 1929.
 Sir Robert served as Director of Equity Trustees from 1936 – 1939.

 In August 2017 we proudly announced the appointment of the Hon.
 Jeff Kennett as our new Chairman.
-Jeff served as the 43rd Premier of Victoria from 2005 – 2011.
-It is interesting to note that Jeff’s grandfather, Edward Fanning served as a Director for 30 years from 1888 – 1917.
+Jeff served as the 43rd Premier.
+It is interesting to note that Jeff’s great-grandfather, Edward Fanning served as a Director for 30 years from 1888 – 1917.